 - 1. Explain basic theoretical concepts and practical models of geosystems. - 2.
 Demonstrate competence in laboratory and field-related experiments, analyses and interpretation. - 3.
-Solve geoscience problems relevant to the industry and society and develop competence in research. - 4.
+Solve geoscience problems relevant to the industry and society and develop competence in research - 4.
 Recognize team work and professional communication through both oral presentation and in writing. - 5.
 Apply the profession ethics and the impact on the environment and climate.

-Degree Requirements: Total Credit Hours: 120 Course Credits General Education (Req.
+Degree Requirements: Total Credit Hours: 120

+Course Credits

+General Education (Req.
 CH:33) Cluster 1: Skills for the Future (Req.
 Ch:15)

-chuster it of the rutare (freq. on ite)

 Area 1: Innovation and Entrepreneurship

 (Required Credit Hours:3)

-GEIE 2 2 Fundamentals of Innovation and Entrepreneurship 3
+GEIE 222 Fundamentals of Innovation and Entrepreneurship 3

+Area 2: English Communication

+(Required Credit Hours:3)

+GEAE 101 Academic English for Humanities and STEM 3